-Prof. Consuegra is Associate Professor in Biosciences and Deputy Director of the Centre for Animal Health and Welfare for Sustainable Food Production at Swansea University.
+Prof. Consuegra is a Professor in Biosciences and Deputy Director of the Centre for Animal Health and Welfare for Sustainable Food Production at Swansea University.
 Sofia holds a PhD in Conservation Genetics (2002) from the University of Cantabria (Spain) and undertook her postdocs at the Institute of Zoology in London and the University of St Andrews.
 Her main expertise is on Evolution of aquatic organisms, focusing mainly on aquatic invasions, immunogenetics and the consequences of declining populations.

-Chair in Aquatic BioSciences and Director of Fish & Fisheries Research at the Centre For Sustainable Aquatic Research (CSAR), Department of BioSciences, Swansea University, Professor Garcia de Leaniz background is in fish biology with expertise on Behavioural Ecology, Conservation, Food security and Aquaculture.
+Chair in Aquatic BioSciences and Director of Fish & Fisheries Research at the Centre for Sustainable Aquatic Research (CSAR) – Department of BioSciences, Swansea University, Professor Garcia de Leaniz background is in fish biology with expertise on Behavioural Ecology, Conservation, Food security and Aquaculture.
 He works mostly with salmonids as model systems to understand how organisms adapt and respond to change and is generally more interested in the ‘whys’ and ‘hows’ than in the ‘whats’.

 The University of Oviedo is a public institution of higher education and research in the Principality of Asturias.
 With over 400 years of history, it offers a full range of undergraduate degrees adapted to the European Higher Education Area (EHEA) in all branches of knowledge and postgraduate degree programmes in collaboration with national and international universities and more than 250 companies.